jpdelong/Virovory/Halteria foraging/Readme.md

 The virovory trophic model is in Virovore_virus_model.m

 The Potterswheel code is available upon request but does require a special install to run.
+But the parameters estimated by bootstrapped fits to the data are contained in bootstrapped_parameters.xls.

 Images are for the four panels shown in Figure 1